Gavel Cookies Policy

 Cookies can be used to recognize you when you visit Gavel, remember your preferences, and give you a personalized experience that’s in line with your settings.
 Cookies also make your interactions with Gavel faster and more secure.

 What is Do Not Track (DNT)?

 DNT is a concept that has been promoted by regulatory agencies such as the U.S. Federal Trade Commission (FTC), for the Internet industry to develop and implement a mechanism for allowing Internet users to control the tracking of their online activities across websites by using browser settings.
 The World Wide Web Consortium (W3C) has been working with industry groups, Internet browsers, technology companies, and regulators to develop a DNT technology standard.
 While some progress has been made, it has been slow.
 No standard has been adopted to this date.

-As such, Gavel does not generally respond to “do not track” signals.
+Generally, yes.
 Most browsers allow you to control cookies through their settings preferences.